-• CS322 Christian Service Internship.
-The Christian Service Placement offers students the opportunity to reflect and discuss vocational and theological questions necessary for effective leadership.
+CS 322 Field Education.
+Field Education placement offers students the opportunity to reflect and discuss vocational and theological questions necessary for effective leadership.
 It involves supervised hands-on experience (e.g., interning in a church, homeless or battered women's shelter, prison, social agency, school).
 Required for all students.